NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 With your mentor (timing is not precise!)
 * (30-60min) Try to schedule a meeting with your mentor to be about now (or any time in the second half of this day).
 Show them your abstract.
 Try to get explicit feedback and edit the abstract together in a google doc.

-Last 3h, with the pod, this could be Monday for some of you and that's fine.
+Last 3h, with the pod.

 * (30min / group = 1h) It is always revealing to present your research to someone who has never heard about it.
 Take turns in your pod to read each other’s abstracts and provide feedback on them.
 Tell the other group what you understand and what you don’t from their research project.
 Give detailed writing feedback if you can (use "suggestion mode" in google docs).
 If there is no other project group in your pod, ask your TA to reach out to other pods to find a group you can workshop your abstract with.

 Back in your group
 * (1-2h) Has the abstract refined or changed your question?
 Use the rest of this day to make a concrete plan for the final week of your project.
 If you already answered your question, then you will need to plan for control analyses, maybe including some simulated data that you need to also generate yourself.

 Once you are done, please submit the abstract [HERE](https://airtable.com/shrITSzD4fgFCGiWI).
 We won't use this for further matching or anything like that, but we will keep a record of it to help us track the progress of all groups.
+If you really need/want to, the abstract can also be submitted on Monday (especially for timeslots 2,4 who have had one less project day so far).

 ## Day 10 (bonus)